Discover the "genius" of David Milne in our trailer with co-curator, Ian Dejardin:

 Through periods of intense experimentation, often working in solitude in the wild, Milne developed an extraordinary body of landscapes, fusing influences from Monet, Matisse and Cezanne into a bold modernist language of his own.

-Arranged chronologically and topographically, the exhibition will follow Milne’s artistic development as he moved from the bustling sidewalks of New York to the war-torn landscapes of northern France and back again to the woods, fields and skies of the northeastern US and Canada.
-It will document the change in Milne’s approach as he moved from the Post-Impressionist style of his New York years, with its vivid colours and dynamic brushstrokes, to the more distilled visual language of his later work.
+Arranged chronologically, the exhibition follows Milne’s artistic development as he moves from the bustling sidewalks of New York to the war-torn landscapes of northern France and Belgium and back again to the woods, fields and skies of the northeastern US and Canada.
+Focus will be given to Milne’s experimentation with colour, line and negative space and his mastery of painting the visual effects of light and reflection.

-“This is a modern artist for the ages, and one of Canada’s best kept secrets.” - Sarah Milroy, co-curator of the exhibition.
+“This is a modern artist for the ages, and one of Canada’s best kept secrets.” - Sarah Milroy, exhibition co-curator

 Generously supported by The Elizabeth Cayzer Charitable Trust, Carol Gray, The Horne Family Charitable Foundation, Rosamond Ivey, The McLean Foundation and Dasha Shenkman

 A Canadian Friends of Dulwich Picture Gallery exhibition